-Note: This step ensures that any contaminating RNA is degraded by incubating the sample with RNase A. To skip this step, proceed to step 3.1.
+Note: This step ensures that any contaminating RNA is degraded by incubating the sample with RNase A. To skip this step, proceed to step 3.

-2.1 Add 10 uL of RNase A to the supernatant from step 1.7 and incubate at room temperature for 15 minutes.
+2.1 Add 10 uL of RNase A to each tube of supernatant from step 1.7 and incubate at room temperature for 15 minutes.